 - The photograph should attempt to capture an impression and/or sense of; either a custom, belief, ritual, value, behaviour, and or attitude associated with you and your cultural identity.

 - When taking the photograph ask yourself the following:

 - Finally, and most importantly, this activity has been designed to encourage a broad and artistic interpretation of the brief, with each entry serving as a catalyst for future dialogue and debate.
-There is no right or wrong way of doing this task.
+Although photos will need to be approved, there is no right or wrong way of doing this task.
 What matters is that through this 'action' you are starting a dialogue with your peers about cultural diversity and value-led learning.

 "By the end of the first session, I started feeling like I belonged…that my person matters and is important to others.
-The sense of community was a real contrast to the traditional lecture (Yr1, Accounting and Finance Student)."
+The sense of community was a real contrast to the traditional lecture”. (

 Reflection on the experience of planning and/or delivering the activity